Azure-Samples/ActiveDirectory-B2C-MSGraph-PolicyAndKeysets/Keyset-API-Documentation.md

 #### Action uploadPkcs12

 This action can be used to upload a PKCS 12 format key (PFX) to a key set.
 The 'key' is a base64 encoded representation of the contents of the PFX certificate.
+Unlike azure portal, the key set needs to exit before this api is called.

 ##### Parameters